Skip to main content

 For men experiencing symptoms of low testosterone, such as fatigue, decreased libido, reduced muscle mass, and mood changes, TRT can offer substantial benefits.
 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate (200mg/ml).
 This exogenous testosterone helps to replenish circulating levels, alleviating the symptoms associated with hypogonadism.

 To maintain natural testicular function and fertility, particularly in younger men or those desiring future fertility, Gonadorelin is frequently co-administered via subcutaneous injections, typically twice weekly.
-Gonadorelin stimulates the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.
+Gonadorelin stimulates the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which in turn signal the testes to produce testosterone and sperm.

 Another consideration in male TRT is the potential for testosterone to convert into estrogen, a process mediated by the enzyme aromatase.
 Elevated estrogen levels in men can lead to side effects such as gynecomastia (breast tissue development) and water retention.
 To mitigate this, an aromatase inhibitor like Anastrozole may be prescribed, usually as an oral tablet taken twice weekly.
 In some cases, medications such as Enclomiphene might be included to further support LH and FSH levels, promoting endogenous testosterone production.